DumbestSoul/RajatKAcharya/README.md

-- 👋 Hi, I’m @RajatKAcharya
+- 👋 Hi, I’m @RajatKAcharya and my pen name is DumbestSoul!
-- 👀 I’m interested in Coding
+- 👀 I’m interested in Coding, reading novels, may be making android apps(recent interest) and learning more about the different machine learning models/algoriothms.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning and practicing CP(really a newbie in it) and different DSA algorithms.
-- 💞️ I’m looking to collaborate with different 'gurus' in software field and learn from them
-- 📫 How to reach me ...

 <!---
 RajatKAcharya/RajatKAcharya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.